In this regular feature, we take a look at what’s happening in retail, in stores and online, as well as key developments in retail tech.

 The full ONS “Retail Sales, Great Britain: August 2020” release can be seen here.

 Consumers’ confidence in returning to physical stores remains low, albeit improving slowly.
 Springboard reported retail footfall improved again in August and in the past week has risen again by 2.4% (wow) despite the new “rule of 6” and regional lockdown restrictions.
-Most notably, this increase was driven by high streets as seen in the table below.
+Most notably, this increase was driven by high streets.

 It's no surprise that retail parks are faring better than other formats.
 Footfall continues to be weakest in big cities, given their reliance on tourists (particularly London) and professionals working in the centres, plus rising unemployment.
 Never-the-less, that smaller, suburban retail stores are outperforming larger city stores is unprecedented which could be why we’d never heard of a polo mint in this context before.